KRWCLASSIC/Opera-Custom-Homepage-Bypass/readme.md

 > Make sure you have unmodified keyboard shortcuts in Opera.
 Try manually doing CTRL + L in the browser to check if it focuses on the address bar.

 If the address bar doesn't get auto-focused, in `operaCHB.bat`, change `pythonw` to `python` and try debugging the issues here.

+> If you are using Opera GX make sure you modify line 16 of websocket-listener.py from "Opera" to "Opera GX" or whatever, I don't use it so i can't tell.